MHSc Prerequisites an Overview

 We accept courses that are fully dedicated to phonetics (sound patterns of English, including transcription of normal speech), but courses that have only a component related to phonetics are not acceptable, nor are courses on speech disorders.
 Phonology courses are not accepted.

 Research Methods (0.5 full course equivalents):

 Research methods courses may be from a variety of disciplines, but must cover the scientific method, non-experimental and experimental methods, validity, ethical issues, bias, and limitations.

 How to Verify Prerequisites

 A number of courses from a variety of institutions across Canada have been reviewed and pre-approved by the Department of Speech-Language Pathology.
-To view a list of pre-approved courses, select the institution of interest from the side bar on the right.
-If a course is listed then it has been approved and will satisfy the specified prerequisite course.
-For example, clicking on Alberta will link you to a list of prerequisite courses that we have previously accepted from the University of Alberta in Edmonton.
+To view a list of pre-approved courses, visit the MHSc Approved Prerequisites section and then select the institution of interest.
+For example, clicking on the University of Alberta will open a list of prerequisite courses that we have previously accepted from the University of Alberta in Edmonton.

-Please note that course offerings are subject to change and not all courses listed on the MHSc prerequisite section of the website are necessarily offered at any given time.
+Please note that course offerings are subject to change and not all courses listed on the MHSc Approved Prerequisite section of the website are necessarily offered at any given time.
 It is the applicant’s responsibility to confirm course offerings with the institution of interest.

-To claim a course as a prerequisite if that course is not listed on the MHSc prerequisite section of the website, students must obtain pre-approval from the department and submit this documentation with the program application.
-For more information on this pre-approval process please contact the Student Affairs Assistant at (416) 978-1794.
+If the course you would like to use to satisfy a prerequisite is not listed on the MHSc Approved Prerequisites section of the website, you must obtain pre-approval from the department and submit this documentation with the program application.
+To begin the pre-approval process, please complete the Prerequisite Verification Form.

-Please carefully check the course content of your courses with these criteria.
-If they do not fit, please do not send e-mails for verification.
-They will not be accepted.
+Please carefully check the course content with the criteria listed above.
+If it does not fit, please do not send a request for verification.
+It will not be accepted.
 Courses taken outside Canada will have to meet the same criteria.
 No exceptions.